Packet Clearing House Report on Root Nameserver Locations

 Hold your cursor over a dot on the map to see the city name and which root-servers are present there.
 We use the United Nations list of countries, and countries which display as less than one pixel are listed below, but aren't indicated on the map.

-Last updated Tuesday 19th of November.
+Last updated Friday 20th of December.
 This report is free for reuse and adaptation.

 Countries with Root Nameservers: 159